 The success of the cluster depends on the level of participation from other humanitarian organisations as well as trust and interest amongst participants.
 However, it is important to note that the participation in and/or use of these cluster services is under no circumstances compulsory.
 The Logistics Cluster intends to help and support the logistics operations of humanitarian actors, not to replace them.

 Logistics Cluster Activation Process

 The decision on the Logistics Cluster activation lies primarily in the need of the field operation.
 The Humanitarian Coordinator, in close consultation with the Country Team, is responsible for securing agreement on the establishment of appropriate sectors/clusters and sectoral groups, and for the designation of sector/cluster leads.
 This should be based on a clear assessment of needs and gaps, and on a mapping of response capacities, including those of the host government, local authorities, local civil society, international humanitarian organisations and other actors, as appropriate.

 - Humanitarian Coordinator or Resident Coordinator informs the Emergency Relief Coordinator (ERC) at UN headquarters;

 - Global cluster leads determine the nature of response required;

-- country level cluster are established with activities according to the scale/nature of need.
+- Country level cluster are established with activities according to the scale/nature of need.

-If activation of the Logistics Cluster is foreseen, a Logistics Response Team (LRT) is sent to the field to assess the situation, determine whether activation of a Logistics Cluster is needed and/or what logistics support might be needed in country.
-If activated, the LRT usually initiates Logistics Cluster operations.
+If the activation of the Logistics Cluster is foreseen, a Logistics Response Team (LRT) is sent to the field to assess the situation, determine whether activation of a Logistics Cluster is needed and/or what logistics support might be needed in country.
+If activated, the LRT initiates Logistics Cluster operations.

 The LRT can be comprised of members from different organizations, including staff from the Global Logistics Cluster Support Cell in Rome.
 It is important for field logisticians to get in touch with the members from the LRT, as their inputs count particularly at this stage.